denkristoffer/icsfilter/README.md

 `--filter`, `-f` filters out regular expression matches from event summaries.
 It does not remove the event itself.

+icsfilter removes events before filtering event summaries, so don't make your regular expressions for removal match something that would only be found after filtering.

 **N.B.:** If your ics file contains multiple calendars icsfilter will only process and republish the first one.